Military history: Early firearm tactics

-As guns and artillery became more advanced and prevalent, so to did the tactics by which they were implemented.
+As guns and artillery became more advanced and prevalent, so too did the tactics by which they were implemented.
 According to Historian Michael Roberts "...a military revolution began with the broad adoption of firearms and artillery by late sixteenth-century European armies."
 Infantry with firearms replaced cavalry.
 Empires adapted their strongholds to withstand artillery fire.
 Eventually drilling strategies and battlefield tactics were adapted for the evolution in firearms use.

 In Japan, at the same time during the sixteenth-century, this military evolution was also taking hold.
 These changes included a universal adoption of firearms, tactical developments for effective use, logistical restructuring within the military itself, and "the emergence of centralized and political and institutional relationships indicative of the early modern order."

 Tactically, beginning with Oda Nobunaga, the technique known as "volleying" or countermarch drills were implemented.
 Volley fire is an organized implementation of firearms, where infantry are structured in ranks.
 The ranks will alternate between loading and firing positions, allowing more consistent rates of fire and preventing enemies from taking over a position while members reload.

 Historical evidence shows that Oda Nobunaga implemented his volley technique successfully in 1575, twenty years before evidence of such a technique is shown in Europe.
-The first indications of the countermarch technique in Europe was by Lord William Louis of Nassau (1538-1574) in the mid-1590s.
+The first indications of the countermarch technique in Europe was by Lord William Louis of Nassau (1538–1574) in the mid-1590s.

 Korea also seemed to be adapting the volley technique, earlier than even the Japanese.
 "Koreans seem to have employed some kind of volley principle with guns by 1447, when the Korean King Sejong the Great instructed his gunners to shoot their 'fire barrels' in squads of five, taking turns firing and loading."

 This was on display during what Kenneth Swope called the First Great East Asian War, when Japan was trying to take control and subjugate Korea.
 Toyotomi Hideyoshi (1537–1598) made a failed invasion of Korea, which lasted six years, eventually pushed back by the Koreans with the aid of Ming China.
-Japan, using overwhelming firepower, had many early victories on the Korean peninsula's.
-Though the Korean's had similar manpower, "the curtain of arrows thrown up by defenders was wiped out by (Japanese) gunfire."
+Japan, using overwhelming firepower, had many early victories on the Korean peninsulas.
+Though the Koreans had similar manpower, "the curtain of arrows thrown up by defenders was wiped out by [Japanese] gunfire."
 After the Japanese were finally pushed back in 1598, sweeping military reforms took place in Korea, largely based on updating and implementing the volley technique with firearms.

 It was Qi Jiguang, a Ming Chinese General that provided the original treatise, disseminated to Koreans, that aided in this venture.
 In these manuals, Qi "...gave detailed instructions in the use of small group tactics, psychological warfare, and other 'modern' techniques."
 Qi emphasized repetitive drilling, dividing men into smaller groups, separating the strong from weak.
 Qi's ethos was one of synthesizing smaller groups, trained in various tactical formations, into larger companies, battalions and armies.
 By doing this they could "operate as eyes, hands, and feet..." aiding to overall unit cohesion.